 We saw an immediate reaction from our media outreach, as reporters from around the area posted information about the Gnome’s visit and wrote about how excited they were to have an interview with the iconic figure.

 More than 13 placements were generated with almost 1 million impressions.
 Emails revealed that our activities generated a top number of media placements when compared to other markets.
 We also evaluated our efforts through emails and phone calls with staff from Travelocity, who were thrilled about the media coverage and results.
-Travelocity provided a budget of $2,500, which we were able to stay within during execution.
+Travelocity provided a budget, which we were able to stay within during execution.